Neutrino Masses and Leptogenesis in Type I+II Seesaw Models: Introduction

-where NH and IH refers to normal and inverted hierarchy respectively.
+where NH and IH refers to normal and inverted hierarchies respectively.
+Although the $3\sigma$ range for the Dirac CP phase is $0-2\pi$, there are two possible best fit values of it found in the literature: $5\pi/3$ \cite{schwetz12} and $\pi$ \cite{fogli}.

-The above recent data have positive evidence for non-zero $\theta_{13}$ as well, which was earlier thought to be zero or negligibly small.
+The above recent data have clear evidence for non-zero $\theta_{13}$, which was earlier considered to be zero or negligibly small.
 This has led to a great deal of activities in neutrino model building \cite{nzt13, nzt13GA}.
-These frameworks which predict non-zero $\theta_{13}$ may also shed light on the Dirac CP violating phase which is still unknown (and could have remained unknown if $\theta_{13}$ were exactly zero).
-Apart from predicting the correct neutrino oscillation data as well as the Dirac CP phase, the nature of neutrino mass hierarchy is also an important yet unresolved issue.
-Understanding the correct nature of hierarchy can also have non-trivial relevance in the production of matter antimatter asymmetry (or baryon asymmetry) and other relevant cosmology issues.
-The observed baryon asymmetry in the Universe is encoded in the baryon to photon ratio measured by dedicated cosmology experiments like Wilkinson Mass Anisotropy Probe (WMAP) among others.
-The baryon to photon ratio in nine year WMAP data \cite{wmap9} is found to be
+These frameworks which predict non-zero $\theta_{13}$ may also shed light on the Dirac CP violating phase which is still unknown.
+Apart from the Dirac CP phase, the nature of neutrino mass hierarchy is also an important yet unresolved issue.
+Understanding the correct nature of hierarchy can also have important relevance in the production of matter antimatter asymmetry (or baryon asymmetry) in the early Universe.
+The observed baryon asymmetry in the Universe is encoded in the baryon to photon ratio measured by dedicated cosmology experiments like Wilkinson Mass Anisotropy Probe (WMAP), Planck etc. The baryon to photon ratio in nine year WMAP data \cite{wmap9} is found to be